Sant'Agostino Estense

 Ferrara (Italy) — 1482

-Created in Ferrara during the heyday of the city's illumination: a devotional book with 68 gold-decorated miniatures in honor of St. Augustine
+Created in Ferrara, during the heyday of local book illumination and the Renaissance: a devotional book with 68 gold-decorated miniatures in honor of Saint Augustine

 1. Ferrara was an established center for the production of manuscripts when this work emerged in 1482